RobTillaart/M5ANGLE8/README.md

 The library has a wrapper function **selectionRead(channel, steps)** around the analogRead to make a selection between 0..steps-1.

+The library can read the state of the mini switch.

 The library can set the RGB value and brightness of the 9 LEDS.

 First tests are done and the library looks stable now.